 Today, many of the commercial products transported by mail operators, such as mobile phones, smartphones and tablets, contain lithium batteries.
 Lithium batteries are dangerous goods, which require specific packaging and handling in order to be transported safely by air.
+To

 Advance Cargo Information

 Destination authorities may advise the Posts of any additional action required, such as providing more complete data, performing enhanced screening or, in the worst case scenario, issuing a “do not load” directive.
-Only the items that were reported and that have no outstanding action required can be placed in the mail receptacle.
+Only the items that were reported and that have no outstanding action required can be placed in mail receptacles.